 Time domain encoding

-In each 20 MHz band, the bits in the Common Block field shall have CRC and tail bits added and then be BCC encoded at rate R = ½.
+In each 20 MHz band, the bits in the Common field shall have CRC and tail bits added and then be BCC encoded at rate R = ½.
 The CRC bits are computed as described in 28.3.10.7.3 (CRC computation).
-Padding bits are not added after the common block.
+Padding bits are not added after the Common field.

 In the User Specific field, in any 20 MHz band, each User Block field shall have CRC and tail bits added and then be BCC encoded at rate R = 1/2(#8944, #8945, #8946).
-If the number of User fields in the content channel is odd, CRC and tail bits are added after the last User field, which is not grouped.
-Padding bits are appended right after the tail bits corresponding to the last User Block field in each content channel to round up to the next multiple of number of data bits per HE-SIG-B symbol, as described in 17.3.5.4 (Pad bits (PAD)).
-Further padding bits are appended to each content channel so that the number of OFDM symbols after encoding and modulation in the content channel equals the Number Of HE-SIG-B Symbols Or MU-MIMO Users field in the HE-SIG-A field for an HE MU PPDU.
-Thus, padding ensures that the content channels in different 20 MHz bands end at the same OFDM symbol.
-For both the Common Block and User Specific fields, the information bits, tail bits and padding bits (if present) are BCC encoded at rate R = ½ using the encoder described in 17.3.5.6 (Convolutional encoder).
+If the number of User fields in the HE-SIG-B content channel is odd, CRC and tail bits are added after the last User field, which is not grouped.
+Padding bits are appended right after the tail bits corresponding to the last User Block field in each HE-SIG-B content channel to round up to the next multiple of number of data bits per HE-SIG-B symbol, as described in 17.3.5.4 (Pad bits (PAD)).
+Further padding bits are appended to each HE-SIG-B content channel so that the number of OFDM symbols after encoding and modulation in the HE-SIG-B content channel equals the Number Of HE-SIG-B Symbols Or MU-MIMO Users field in the HE-SIG-A field for an HE MU PPDU.
+Thus, padding ensures that the HE-SIG-B content channels in different 20 MHz bands end at the same OFDM symbol.
+For both the Common field and User Block fields, the information bits, tail bits and padding bits (if present) are BCC encoded at rate R = ½ using the encoder described in 17.3.5.6 (Convolutional encoder).
 When the code rate of the HE-SIG-B MCS is not equal to ½, the convolutional encoder output bits for each field are concatenated, then the concatenated bit streams are punctured as described in 17.3.5.6 (Convolutional encoder).

 ------------- End Text Changes ---------------